Capgemini/TerraKube-AWS/README.md

 ## To use:

+Prerequisites: Install Terraform, jq and AWS cli.
+Have access to BASH!

 ```
-1. Install Terraform, jq and AWS cli.
-2. Change the values in terraform.tfvars as required - change bucketname to something unique.
+1. Change the values in terraform.tfvars as required - change bucketname to something unique.
-3. To create cluster - make all.
+2. To create cluster - make all.
 (This may take some time.)
-7. To see cluster-info - make info
+3. To see cluster-info - make info
-8. To bring up dashboard - make dashboard
+4. To bring up dashboard - make dashboard
-9. To destroy - make destroy, please ensure you kubectl delete any services (ELB) prior to this.
+5. To destroy - make destroy, please ensure you kubectl delete any services (ELB) prior to this.
 ```

 ## To push state to remote S3 and generate a Terragrunt config file: